What Is the Best Diversification Method for Stock Investing?

-Nearly every long term investor wants to know about diversification for their portfolio.
+Nearly every long-term investor wants to know about diversification for their portfolio.
 The classic “diversified portfolio” was not intended to be the best method to increase wealth for the individual investor portfolio.
 What it is designed to do is to protect an investor from catastrophic losses.

 The theory goes that if one area of the market is collapsing, then a diversified portfolio will have some area that is performing well and the gains will offset the losses.
 The result is often a flat portfolio.
 It is for a frightened investor who worries more about losing money than making money.

-Investments should provide a means for wealth accumulation, while trading provides a means for monthly income and living expenses.
+Stock investing should provide a means for wealth accumulation, while trading provides a means for monthly income and living expenses.

 Many traders try to use their trading activity to build wealth and that is not the proper mode.
 Trading should be used to increase your capital base to a certain level, and for monthly living expenses or whatever immediate cash needs you have.
-Your true wealth accumulation should come from your longer term investments.
+Your true wealth accumulation should come from your longer-term investments.

 It is best to have 2 separate accounts one for trading, the other for investing and keep them entirely separate.

-Diversification: Throw away everything you have heard and everything you know about diversification if you want to really make great profits long term.
+Diversification: Throw away everything you have heard and everything you know about diversification if you want to really make great profits with stock investing for the long term.
 The standard diversification was designed to comfort and console the uniformed investor, who is really afraid of the market but is anxious also not to miss out.
 It is not the ideal portfolio or method.
 It is the safe method that works okay until a major stock market crash like we had in 2000, but it fails miserably then and in the meantime gives meager profits.

 - Define the 3 or 4 main new industries that are going to lead the market in the next few years.

 - Define the big blue chips that are moving slowly toward reinvention under the new industries.
-Most investors are already holding blue chip stocks long term.
+Most investors are already holding blue chip stocks long-term.
 Study your holdings and determine which to eliminate based upon new technology.
 Old technology will not move as well as the new.